Hidden about 906 km (563 miles) off the coast of Ecuador, the Galapagos Islands are one of the best places in the world to see wildlife up close.

 Day 1: Santa Cruz Island

-AM – After flying into Baltra Airport, we paid our entrance fee to Galapagos National Park (USD $100) and were greeted by our guide, Jaime in the arrivals hall.
+AM – After flying into Baltra Airport, we paid the Galapagos National Park entrance fee (USD $200 for international visitors over 12; USD $100 for children under 12) and were greeted by our guide, Jaime in the arrivals hall.
 We met the rest of our group and boarded a bus to the loading docks, just a 5 min drive from the airport.
 Once there, we took the zodiacs to our home for the week – the beautiful Treasure of Galapagos.

 Stepping foot aboard Treasure, we were immediately impressed.
 She was so shiny and clean.
-Our cabins were luxurious and spacious and the staff welcomes us with open arms.
+Our cabins were luxurious and spacious and the staff welcomed us with open arms.

 At the end of the visit, we walked back into town and had a couple of hours to spend in Puerto Ayora.
 We appreciated an opportunity to shop, have a snack and a drink, and leave some of our tourist dollars in the local community – something you don’t get a chance to do on other Galapagos Cruise itineraries.